Confluent Cloud API for Connect¶

 Create a connector¶

-When using the Confluent Cloud API to create a connector, you can either create a connector configuration JSON file to use as the payload or use the connector configuration JSON in the curl command itself.
+When using the Confluent Cloud API to create or update a connector, you can either create a connector configuration JSON file to use as the payload or use the connector configuration JSON in the curl command itself.
 Successful completion returns the connector configuration.

-- Use the Confluent Cloud Kafka cluster API key and secret in your JSON connector configuration.
-You use the
+- You use the Confluent Cloud Kafka cluster API key and secret in your JSON connector

 --resource cloud